|

 you defeat the Monster, and Lienna's Sigil doesn't get rid of the Monster so

+you may still have a roadblock to get past.
 Adding some Combat power to your Horde will help it against most Monsters,

 of course.
 Spells that can squander the enemy's Monster are even better.
 Justicar's